everhartlab/sclerotinia-366/results/RDA-analysis.md

 ![plot of chunk resultplot](./figures/RDA-analysis///resultplot-2.png)

-This is all well and good, but what exactly does it actually mean to have only 1.93 variance explained (for 11 loci, that is)?
+This is all well and good, but what exactly does it actually mean to have only 3.33% variance explained (for 11 loci, that is) on the first axis?
 I was a bit stumped as well.
 Luckily, Gavin Simpson has some answers: http://stackoverflow.com/a/22537820/2752888

-Basically, we have a situation where we have all of the variables only explaining a whopping 16 - 17% of the variance and the rest goes unexplained.
+Basically, we have a situation where we have all of the variables explaining 45% of the variance and the rest goes unexplained.

 11 loci: